Burmese–Siamese War (1593–1600): Battle of Tavoy and Tenasserim (1593)

 Early in 1593 King Naresuan sent two different forces to the cities of Tavoy and Tenasserim.
 The first, under the command of Phraya Chakri troops to attack Tenasserim.
 The second unit, under the command of Phraya Phra Khlang, to capture Tavoy.
 Tavoy and Tenasserim were cities in Thailand during the Sukhothai period, which the Burmese had captured.
 However, the Governor of Tenasserim learned of the Siamese plans and sent an urgent message to the King of Burma, Nanda Bayin, who ordered an army to oppose the Siamese.

 Tenasserim resisted the siege for 15 days while the siege of Tavoy lasted 20 days, before the Siamese were successful in capturing both cities.
 Both consented to be subject to Ayutthaya as in the past.

 After Phraya Chakri captured Tenasserim, he captured Mergui and the boats in the port, which included 3 foreign sloops and 150 other boats.
 He then sent Phraya Thep Archun by sea to Tavoy so as to assist Phraya Phra Khlang if the Burmese advanced that far.
 Phraya Chakri then marched his force to Tavoy by land, leaving a garrison of 10,000 at Tenasserim under Phraya Sri Sainarong.
 Simultaneously, Phraya Phra Khlang sent 100 boats and 5,000 men under Phraya Phichai Songkhram and Phraya Ram Khamhaeng to assist Phraya Chakri.

 The Burmese had sent 200 boats and 10,000 men under the command of Samin Ubkong and Samin Phataba.
 This Burmese flotilla was caught in the middle of the Siamese flotillas advancing from the north and south.
 Many Burmese boats were sunk, some beached their boats and fled, while the rest sailed away.
 Saming Ubakong was killed and 500 men were captured.

 Capture of Martaban (1594)

 In 1594, the Burmese governor of Martaban, Phraya Lao, suspected the Burmese governor of Moulmein of being in league with the Siamese.
 At that time, the chief of the Mon people lived in Ayutthaya.
 The governor of Moulmein defied Phraya Lao, and sent an urgent request to Naresuan for help.
 Accordingly, Naresuan sent 3,000 men under Phraya Si Salai.
 As a result, the small Burmese garrison at Martaban abandoned the town.
 The King of Burma then ordered the viceroy of Toungoo to suppress the revolt, but that force was defeated by a combined Siamese and Mon army.
 The Mon provinces then became subject to Siam.

-Invasion of mainland Burma (1595–1600)
+Siamese Invasion of mainland Burma (1595–1600)

 King Naresuan enters an abandoned Pegu in 1600, mural painting by Phraya Anusatchitrakon, Wat Suwandararam, Ayutthaya.